 Step 2: With the drill in forward, screw the long screw into the base of an ear of corn.
 You’ll want it screwed in all the way to the guard.
 The straighter you have your ear of corn on the screw the better, but it doesn’t have to be perfect.
 It doesn’t work as well screwing into the tip of the cob as the base of it, so you may need to cut off any residual stem parts left over from shucking to get a good surface to screw into.

 Step 3: Over your bucket or bin, drill the corn through the cutter held in your other hand.
 You’ll be squeezing the cutter to the corn cob size as you drill and you’ll actually want to hold the whole contraption sort of IN the bin so it catches all the corn and juice.
 It gets a bit messy.
 Oh, and wear an apron.
 You might even want to do this all outside for easier clean up.

 The corn drill bit tool is not stainless steel, so wash it and dry it right after you’re done using it.
-And if you don’t have a crafty sweet husband, mine said he’d make you one of these awesome tools for only $5.00 plus the cost to ship it to you.
+And if you don’t have a crafty sweet husband, mine said he’d make you one of these awesome tools for only $9.00 which includes shipping it to you.
 Check my shopping page or email me if you’re interested and we’ll get you set up for some serious corn cutting fun!